udelcodes/udelcodes.github.io/crypto2.md

 ![crypto2.1](images/crypto2.1.PNG)

-Then, in order to convert base 10, it would look like this:
+Then, in order to convert to base 10, it would look like this:

 ![crypto2.2](images/crypto2.2.PNG)

 So the binary number **1100001** is the number **97** in base 10!

+Now that we reviewed how to convert from Binary to Base 10, let's go back to helping the FBI stop E Corp!
+In their message, E Corp said they were planning on stealing 11010 trillion dollars.
+How much money are they planning on stealing in Base 10?

 ### How Do You Go From Base 10 to Binary?